polipus2025/POLIPUS-PLATFORM/AGRITRACE_ADMIN_ACCESS.md

 # AgriTrace360™ System Administrator Access

 ## Overview
-The AgriTrace360™ module now has its own dedicated system administrator with limited administrative activity, separate from the broader Polipus platform.
-This modular approach ensures each module maintains its own controlled administrative scope.
+AgriTrace360™ has its own dedicated system administrator with limited administrative activity.
+This is NOT the Polipus Platform Control Center - this system is exclusively for AgriTrace agricultural traceability management only.

 ## AgriTrace System Administrator Credentials